YuriZhuravlev/YuriZhuravlev/README.md

 ### Hi there 👋
-🌱 I’m currently learning in MPEI

-💻 I am currently working as an Android developer
+👨‍💻 I am an Android developer
+🌱 I'm studying for master's degree at the MAI
+🎓 I am a bachelor in Applied Mathematics and Computer Science at the MPEI

 📫 How to reach me:
 * [telegram](https://t.me/Yuri_Zhuravlev)